Höfner 500/1: Use by Paul McCartney

 McCartney eventually acquired two basses of this model: his original 1961 model with stacked pickups, and a 1963 model with the widely separated pickups.
 By early 1964, McCartney began using the newer bass almost exclusively, leaving the original as a backup.
-In 1964, he had his 1961 model refinished in sunburst and had a new wooden pickup holder installed around the original pickups, as the original plastic surround nearer the neck had snapped.
+In 1964, he had his 1961 model repaired because it was tattered by use.
+To McCartney's horror it came back painted a very red sunburst.
+Also a new wooden pickup holder was installed around the original pickups, as the original plastic surround nearer the neck had snapped.
 He can be seen using this bass in the "Revolution" promo video with the strap attached to the headstock instead of the neck heel, presumably to counteract the instrument's neck dive, which is caused by its light body.
 He continued to regularly use the violin bass until 1965 when he switched to a Rickenbacker 4001S; afterwards, he would rotate between the two.
 On 30 January 1969 the Höfner Bass made its last Beatle appearance at the Apple Corps rooftop concert.
 McCartney switched to using his 1963 model for the remainder of the album.
 He switched back to the Rickenbacker for the recording of Abbey Road and continued to use it with Wings and his solo career.
 The 1961 bass was stolen from a van in 1972, and was not recovered until 2024.

 In 1988, while recording the Flowers in the Dirt album, a collaboration with Elvis Costello led to a request from Costello for McCartney to bring the 500/1 back from retirement.
 As of 2024, he is still in possession of the 1963 bass, and regularly uses it for performances.

 In September 2023, Nick Wass, a Liverpool native and former Höfner marketing manager and guitar developer, launched the "Lost Bass Project" to recover McCartney's stolen Höfner bass.
 In February 2024, it was revealed that the bass had finally been recovered.
-The Lost Bass Project discovered it in the Notting Hill area of London as someone who unknowingly possessed the bass in their house contacted the organization for its recovery.
+The Lost Bass Project traced it to the south coast of England when someone who unknowingly possessed the bass in their attic contacted the organization for its recovery.
 The bass was played onstage for the first time in decades on 19 December 2024, at the end of McCartney's Got Back tour at The O2 Arena in London.
+The story of the search for the bass is told in the 2026 documentary McCartney: The Hunt for the Lost Bass.

 Images

 Paul McCartney with his first (1961) Höfner bass in 2024.

 Paul McCartney (second from the right) with his second (1963) Höfner bass in 1965.

 Paul McCartney with his second (1963) Höfner bass in 2010.
 He removed the pickguard during The Beatles' 1966 US tour.
-(Note: To be more precise, it was removed in between the concerts at the DC Stadium in Washington D.C. on August 15, 1966 (the bass's last concert with the pickguard) and the one at the John F. Kennedy Stadium in Philadelphia on the following day (its first concert without the pickguard).)
+(Note: To be more precise, it was removed in between the concerts at the DC Stadium in Washington D.C. on August 15, 1966 and the one at the John F. Kennedy Stadium in Philadelphia on the following day.)